gabentho/Groupwork-DataAnalysis/README.md

 [Look at our progression here](./Progress_wiki)

-## Want some more precises insights of our project ? :
+## Want more precise insights into our project?

 [Our scoping document](./Scoping_Document)